JoeStrout/minimicro-sysdisk/README.md

 # minimicro-sysdisk

-Contents of the /sys disk for the Mini Micro virtual computer
+Contents of the /sys disk for the [Mini Micro](https://miniscript.org/MiniMicro) virtual computer.